 HIV in Ireland

 There are a large number of people in Ireland who have HIV, but are not aware of their status.
-We need to do everything we can to increase how many people know that they have HIV because, if people start treatment at the right time, they are much more likely to stay healthy and well and with successful treatment can prevent the virus being passed on to others.
-People living with HIV who are receiving treatment have a near normal life expectancy.
-This means that they live as long as most other people who do not have HIV.
+We need to do everything we can to increase the number of people who know that they have HIV to ensure that treatment starts at the right time and these individuals can continue to lead a normal, healthy life.
+Successful treatment also prevents the virus being passed on to others.

 Did you know? …